Casey's Favorite Links

 Check your washer and dryer before doing your laundry!
 Cats - especially kittens - love to sneak into the machines while you're loading or unloading them - they're perfect, cozy hiding places for cats and kittens.
 They don't realize it's a certain death sentence if they're not discovered before it's turned on.

-If your cat is one of the many who don't like going in the carrier, take a paper grocery bag, cut off any handles that might be on it, and cut down the length if necessary and put that inside the carrier.
-Kitty still might not like going in the carrier, but they usually like being in a paper bag!
+If your cat is one of the many who don't like going in a carrier, try taking a paper grocery bag and put that inside the carrier.
+Kitty still won't like the carrier, but being inside a paper bag helps some calm down.

 From Bonnie & Marc: